Create and Apply Presets, Control Your Keyframes and Sequence Layers in After Effects

 - Animation Presets

-There’s no doubt that the presets built into After Effects are handy.
-But what if you could create your own custom presets that work for you?
-You probably have your own visual style and preference for how to use After Effects.
-Or what if you find yourself copying and pasting the same settings over and over?
+The presets built into After Effects are handy, but you can also create your own custom presets.
+Do you find yourself copying and pasting the same settings over and over?
 This is where Animation Presets come in.

 Let’s say that I have an adjustment layer with some very specific effects and settings.
 This layer has just the right amount of blur, exposure, and turbulent displace, and looks exactly how I want it.
 Maybe I plan on using it later in the project, or I just want to have it handy down the road.

-If you have custom settings or animation presets you want to save for later, here’s what you can do.
-Select all of the properties that you want to keep, and go up to Animation > Save Animation Preset.
+To save these custom settings for later, select all of the properties that you want to keep, and go up to Animation > Save Animation Preset.

 This will bring up a window where you can officially name and save the preset.
-By default, After Effects should be saving to Adobe > After Effects > User Presets.
-Just go ahead and name the preset, and double check to ensure its saved in the correct folder.
+By default, After Effects should be saving to Documents/Adobe/After Effects CC (version) (Mac OS) or My Documents\Adobe\After Effects CC (version) (Windows).
+Name the preset, and you're good to go!

 Let’s imagine that later down the road, you want to pull up that custom setting.
-All you have to do is select the layer you want to change, and head up to Animation > Apply Animation Preset.
+Simply select the layer to which you'd like to add the preset, and head up to Animation > Apply Animation Preset.

-Once in here, navigate to where you saved the preset, and hit Open.
+Now you navigate to the location you saved the preset, select it, and hit Open.

-Your custom preset will instantly load onto the layer you selected, saving you time and hassle of trying to copy and paste!
+Your custom preset will instantly load up all the customized effects, properties, settings or expressions onto the layer you selected, saving you time and hassle - much better than copying and pasting!

-Say for instance, that I have an object here in my timeline.
-I want it to move in a straight line from point a to point b.
-But when I animate the object, it moves in a weird line!
+For instance, say that I have an object here in my timeline, which I want to move in a straight line from point A to point B. But after I've made a couple of Position keyframes, it moves in a weird line that's definitely not what I was intending....

 If you’ve ever encountered this problem, you know how frustrating it can be.
 The key to working around this is to select your keyframes, go up to Animation > Keyframe Interpolation.

 If you want to animate a custom path that’s curvy and NOT along a straight line, try Bezier.
-You can edit the motion paths similar to editing a pen tool.
+You can edit the motion paths manually using the Pen tool.

 Let’s be honest: arranging layers in After Effects can be a chore.
 If you have dozens of layers that need to be offset or timed specifically, it can be a huge headache to arrange them one by one.

-If you want to save time and instantly stagger layers, select the layers you want to edit and go to Animation > Keyframe Assistant > Sequence Layers.
+If you want to save time and instantly stagger layers, select them and go to Animation > Keyframe Assistant > Sequence Layers.
 This panel will give you the choice of how to time your layers exactly.

 Now that I’ve sequenced my layers correctly, everything lines up!
 And the great part about this is that the more layers you use, the more time you save.
 No more dragging and clicking long monotonous clips!